UNH-Bootcamp-Projects/project-1-group-d/src/itinerary.md

 to do:
-- print thumbnail in dom
-- make queryselector for input
+- add status for errors
--